-• The Diamond family has requested a hardship exemption from the minimum rent.
-You have verified that the family does have a hardship.
+- The Diamond family has requested a hardship exemption from the minimum rent.
+You have verified that the family does have a hardship. - Using the information below, calculate the family's TTP while they are exempt from paying minimum rent.

-Total annual income from 8a \$900
+Total annual income \$900

-Adjusted annual income from 8y \$55
+Adjusted annual income \$55

 PHA's minimum rent \$50